TreeHacks/hackpack-swift-ui/README.md

 }
 ```

-3. A task is a piece of code that runs asynchronously.
-You can read more about tasks [here](https://docs.swift.org/swift-book/LanguageGuide/Concurrency/ConcurrencyQuickTour.html#ID617).
+3. A task is a piece of code that runs asynchronously [(docs)](https://docs.swift.org/swift-book/LanguageGuide/Concurrency/ConcurrencyQuickTour.html#ID617).
 In the `task` modifier, we call the `fetchPosts` function to get a list of posts.
 We then set the `posts` property to the list of posts.
 You can read more about the `task` modifier [here](<https://developer.apple.com/documentation/swiftui/view/task(id:priority:)>).

-4. A `Codable` type is a type that can be encoded and decoded from JSON.
-You can read more about it [here](https://developer.apple.com/documentation/swift/codable).
+4. A `Codable` type is a type that can be encoded and decoded from JSON [(docs)](https://developer.apple.com/documentation/swift/codable).
 We create a `Post` struct that conforms to the `Codable` protocol.
 We also make it conform to the `Identifiable` protocol so that we can use it in a `List`.
-You can read more about the `Identifiable` protocol [here](https://developer.apple.com/documentation/swiftui/identifiable).

-5. An `Identifiable` type is a type that has a stable identity.
-You can read more about it [here](https://developer.apple.com/documentation/swiftui/identifiable).
+5. An `Identifiable` type is a type that has a stable identity [(docs)](https://developer.apple.com/documentation/swiftui/identifiable).
 We make the `id` property of the `Post` struct the stable identity.

 6. Go back to `ContentView.swift`.
-Add a navigation link to the `VStack`, under `NavigationLink`.
-You can read more about it [here](https://developer.apple.com/documentation/swiftui/navigationlink).
+Add a navigation link to the `VStack`, under `NavigationLink` [(docs)](https://developer.apple.com/documentation/swiftui/navigationlink).

 ```swift
 NavigationView {